-A one-hour boat trip in the Venice of the North.
+A charming boat ride in the Venice of the North.

-Summer season (April - October): Open daily from 10.00am.
-Winter season (November - March): Friday, Saturday, Sunday open from 11.00am.
-We are closed during the month of January (Only groups by appointment).
-“De Rietstulp” is closed on 24 and 31 December.
-Accessibility by public transport: from train station Steenwijk take bus 70 in the direction of Giethoorn, get off at bus stop in Giethoorn at Dominee Hylkemaweg.
+All year open First boat leaves at 11 am Last boat leaves at 3 pm Accessibility by public transport: from train station Steenwijk take bus 70 in the direction of Giethoorn, get off at bus stop in Giethoorn at Dominee Hylkemaweg.
 Walk up the Hylkemaweg for approx. 250 meters.Location: